mapcrafter/mapcrafter/README.md

 ### Configuration file format ###

 To tell the mapcrafter which maps to render, simple INI-like configuration files are used.
+With configuration files it is possible to render multiple maps/rotations (also rendermodes later) into one output directory.
 Here is an example of a configuration file render.conf:

 	output_dir = output
 	template_dir = mapcrafter/src/data/template
 	textures_dir = mapcrafter/src/data/textures

-	texture_size = 12

-	[main]
+	[world]
 	name = Main World
-	world = worlds/main
+	world = worlds/world
 	rotations = top-left top-right bottom-left bottom-right

-	[creative]
+	[world2]
-	name = Creative World
+	name = World 2
-	world = worlds/creative
+	world = worlds/world2
 	textures_dir = my/special/textures
+	texture_size = 16
 	rotations = top-left bottom-left

+Here are two maps with different textures, texture sizes and rotations defined.

-You can render this worlds with (see command line options for more options):
+You can render these worlds with (see command line options for more options):

 	./mapcrafter -c render.conf

-The configuration files consist of `key = value` pairs and sections (in square brackets) with options.
+The configuration files consist of sections and `key = value` option pairs .
 The sections of the configuration files are the maps to render.
+The options in the sections are settings for the rendered worlds.
+You can specify these options also in the head of the configuration file to set default option values.
+In the head are also options, which are relevant to all worlds and therefore must be defined in the head, for example `output_dir` and `template_dir`.

+The names of the sections (square brackets) are identifiers for the maps and used for internal representations, so they should be unique and you should only use alphanumeric chars.
+Additionally the sections have a normal name as an option `name`, which is also shown to the user in the output file.

 All these maps are rendered into one output directory, so you can view them in one HTML-File.
 For every map you can specify a list of rotations.
-When you decide to render all four directions of a map, you can interactively rotate the world on the webbrowser.
+You can interactively rotate the world in the webbrowser, if you render different rotations of a world.

 Relative paths in the configuration file are relative to the path of the configuration file.

 Here is a list of available options: